LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Recursion

-It is true that recursion can create small easily readable functions, but their hidden cost is too much of a risk for saftey critical systems.
+It is true that recursion can create small easily readable functions, but their hidden cost is too much of a risk for safety critical systems.
 What I like to call the recursion tax, where each method call adds its parameters\*, return pointer, and frame to the stack, can pass the bounds of the stack if the tax becomes too much.
 Your testing could show it is within bounds, but what happens during unexpected behavior?
 In this case all you really know is it will either reach the base case or blow out the stack.
 There are ways to make recursion safer such as limiting the number of calls or adding stack overflow checks.
 There is even tail recursion optimization which helps in reducing most stack overflows, but it does not get rid of it entirely.
 In the eyes of safety there is no need to introduce such risk if any recursive implementation can be done iteratively.
-This way bounds can be verified by static analyzers analyizing an acyclic function call graph, and the common worry of run away code is handled by rule 2.
+This way bounds can be verified by static analyzers analyzing an acyclic function call graph, and the common worry of run away code is handled by rule 2.
 The absence of recursion also keeps thread stacks with in bounds.
 Since threads reside within the same memory space it could be possible for an unchecked recursive method to clobber another thread stack.
 Now of course just because you avoid recursion does not make you immune to stack overflows.